-Table 2.3 Summary of literature study (1 of 2 Tables) Author / Ref.
+10010 2.0 Our many or more Summary of interactive study (1 of 2 Tables) Author / Ref.
 Scope Type of model Remarks Samoylovitch 2000 whole aircraft Theoretical The theoretical background seems to be incomplete.
-Howe 2000 whole aircraft e aircraft Unknown It is a good Aircraft Design equation, yet it lacks the coupling between taper ratio and sweep angle.
+Howe 2000 whole aircraft Unknown It is a good Aircraft Design equation, yet it lacks the coupling between taper ratio and sweep angle.
 Böhnke 2011 inviscid, theoretical Nonlinear regression The equation is obtained based on multiple lifting line method, sampling with Latin Hypercube and forming an equation with the help of the tool Eureqa.
 The result represents a theoretical Oswald factor.
 Equation is applicable only in the limited investigated design space.
-Brandt 1997 whole aircraft whole aircraft Empirical Equation is applicable only in a limited design sparked Results in small Oswald factors.
+Brandt 1997 whole aircraft Empirical Equation is applicable only in a limited design space.
+Results in small Oswald factors.
 Large error.
-Raymer 1999 whole aircraft e aircraft Empirical Equation is applicable only in a limited design sp Depends only on aspect ratio.
+Raymer 1999 whole aircraft Empirical Equation is applicable only in a limited design space.
+Depends only on aspect ratio.
 Error quite large.
 Hoak 1978 whole aircraft Empirical Data given in the form of diagrams.
 Requires time consuming manual process.